Remi-Gau/bids2cite/README.md

 # bids2cite

-Create a citation file for a BIDS dataset.
+Create a citation file for a BIDS dataset based on its `dataset_description.json` file.

-Can also be used to update references, authors and add license to a dataset.
+Can also be used to interactively update references, authors and add a license to a dataset.

 You can add references using their DOI or PMID, and add authors by using their ORCID.
+This will also update the `dataset_description.json`.

+The original `dataset_description.json` file is backed up in a `dataset_description.json.bak` file in case you want to revert the changes.

 ## Visual demo